kawansoft/aceql-http/aceql-http-1.0-user-guide-server.md

 <img src="https://www.aceql.com/rest/soft/1.0/img/aceql_windows_gui_home.png" alt="AceQ HTTP GUI Main Windows"/>

-**N.B:** Because of a bug in early versions of Java 9 on Windows, the interface will appear "ugly"  or"blurred" on Java 9 if you have increased Windows Screen Resolution Options to 125% or 150%.
+**N.B:** Because of a bug in early versions of Java 9 on Windows, the interface will appear "ugly"  or "blurred" on Java 9 if you have increased Windows Screen Resolution Options to 125% or 150%.
 See https://goo.gl/PAVvrd for more info.
 Set back Windows Screen Resolution to 100% for clean display.

 # Server side configuration